dfinity/portal/docs/tutorials/deploy_sample_app.md

 ## The Components of this Hello, World Dapp
 While this tutorial works out of the box and does not require to program, it is worth noting:

+This simple `Hello` dapp is composed of two [canister smart contracts](https://wiki.internetcomputer.org/wiki/Canister_smart_contract):

 a. `hello_backend` is the smart contract canister serving as the backend of this dapp.
 It is written in [Motoko](/motoko/main/motoko.md), a programming language specifically designed for interacting with the IC.

 b. `hello_frontend` is the smart contract canister serving the frontend of this dapp.
-The relevant parts are all HTML, JavasCript, CSS as one would expect.
+The relevant parts are all HTML, JavaScript, CSS as one would expect from a frontend.

 This tutorial requires Linux, macOS 12.\* Monterey or later, or Windows with a [Windows Subsystem for Linux (WSL)](/developer-docs/setup/install/windows-wsl.md) installation.